awsdocs/aws-secrets-manager-docs/doc-source/vpc-endpoint-overview.md

   ```
   $ aws secretsmanager list-secrets --endpoint-url https://vpce-1234a5678b9012c-12345678.secretsmanager.us-west-2.vpce.amazonaws.com
   ```
-+ If you enable [private DNS hostnames](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#vpce-private-dns) for your VPC private endpoint, you don't even need to specify the endpoint URL\.
-The standard Secrets Manager DNS hostname that the Secrets Manager CLI and SDKs use by default \(`https://secretsmanager.<region>.amazonaws.com`\) automatically resolves to your VPC endpoint\.
++ If you enable [private DNS hostnames](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#vpce-private-dns) for your VPC private endpoint, you don't need to specify the endpoint URL\.
+The standard Secrets Manager DNS hostname the Secrets Manager CLI and SDKs use by default \(`https://secretsmanager.<region>.amazonaws.com`\) automatically resolves to your VPC endpoint\.

 You can also use AWS CloudTrail logs to audit your use of secrets through the VPC endpoint\.
-And you can use the conditions in IAM and secret \(resource\-based\) policies to deny access to any request that doesn't come from a specified VPC or VPC endpoint\.
+And you can use the conditions in IAM and secret resource\-based policies to deny access to any request that doesn't originate from a specified VPC or VPC endpoint\.

 **Note**
-Use caution when creating IAM and key policies that are based on your VPC endpoint\.
-If a policy statement requires that requests come from a particular VPC or VPC endpoint, then requests from other AWS services that interact with the secret on your behalf might fail\.
+Use caution when creating IAM and key policies based on your VPC endpoint\.
+If a policy statement requires the requests originate from a particular VPC or VPC endpoint, then requests from other AWS services interacting with the secret on your behalf might fail\.
 For help, see [Using VPC Endpoint Conditions in Policies with Secrets Manager Permissions](reference_iam-permissions.md#iam-contextkeys-vpcendpoint)\.

 **Regions**